stehal/mtbocal/view.md

 # Tips for Viewing and Searching

 * Choose `Schedule` to see list of races
-* If you have a google account you can search using tags eg. #SWE #SWEDEN #IOF etc.
+* If you have a google account you can search using tags eg. #SWE #IOF etc.